 1. Government spending on water and wastewater utilities grew nearly every year (but declined recently)

-In real dollars, total government spending – including federal, state and local government – on capital and operations and maintenance of the utilities grew on average 3%-4% per year through the 1980s, and then at about 1%-2%/year since the 1990s.
+In real dollars, total government spending – including federal, state, and local government – on capital and operations and maintenance of the utilities grew on average 3%-4% per year through the 1980s, and then at about 1%-2%/year since the 1990s.
 The steady increase was likely influenced by a growing number of utilities across the country, increasing regulations, and rising costs for labor and materials, among other factors.

 2. The increase in public spending was largely paid for by state and local governments, which now pay significantly more than the federal government

 For a period of 10-15 years in the 1970s and 1980s, the federal government provided substantial amounts of subsidized funding (largely in the form of grants) to water and wastewater utilities across the country.
-Since the mid-1980s, the federal government reduced subsidized funding, and switched from providing mostly grants to providing mostly subsidized loans.
-While the federal funding programs have been maintained at relatively steady levels in nominal dollars, the real purchase power of these programs have diminished over time.
+Since the mid-1980s, the federal government reduced subsidized funding and switched from providing mostly grants to providing mostly subsidized loans.
+While the federal funding programs have been maintained at relatively steady levels in nominal dollars, the real purchase power of these programs has diminished over time.

 In contrast, state and local governments have increased real spending on water and wastewater utilities nearly every year until 2009.
 This may have occurred as local and state governments took on the costs that were no longer being funded by the federal government, or perhaps because more utilities were now in operation (or expanded) as a result of the federal government spending a few years earlier, or both.
 The gap between state and local government spending and federal government spending on the utility sector widened over time; by 2014, state and local governments accounted for 96% of all public spending on water and wastewater utilities.
-Although CBO did not differentiate between state spending and local government spending, it is likely that the majority of the state and local government spending nationally were actually spent by local governments.
+Although CBO did not differentiate between state spending and local government spending, it is likely that the majority of the state and local government spending nationally was actually spent by local governments.

 3. Operations and maintenance expenditures are higher (and growing faster) than capital expenditures

 For several years until 1980, public spending was split almost evenly between capital expenditures (to build or replace water and wastewater systems) and operations and maintenance of the systems.
-Since then, however, O&M spending continued to grow at 4%-6%/year to the mid-1990s, and afterwards at 1%-3%/year.
+Since then, however, O&M spending continued to grow at 4%-6%/year to the mid-1990s, and afterward at 1%-3%/year.
 Between the years 2009 and 2014, real spending in O&M remained steady at about $72 billion/year in 2014 dollars.
-By comparison, capital spending grew at about 1%-2%/year since 1980, and declined by an average of 4%/year since 2009.
+By comparison, capital spending grew at about 1%-2%/year since 1980 and declined by an average of 4%/year since 2009.
 Currently, governments spend twice as much on operations and maintenance of their existing systems than on capital expenditures to rehabilitate, replace or expand existing assets or install new infrastructure.

 Nearly all of the O&M expenditures are borne by state and local governments, which also account for 91% of all capital expenditures in 2014.
 As state and local governments’ budgets are spread thinner by paying for rising operations and maintenance, their ability to also pay for capital expenses decreases.